Neko Project II

 , password 9801.

-** On some newer systems fmgen may have some issues with the command prompt.
+** On some newer systems fmgen may have some issues with the screen not refreshing properly in certain situations.
 The version linked here

 (password 9821) will work properly on the command prompt and in addition has slightly better performance.
 However, it has fewer features than fmgen.